sonibla/MicroW/digital/STM32F429ZI Source codes/README.md

 ### Encoding and decoding data

-Knowing that we sample 12-bit analog values at 16kHz (192kb/s), and Xbee modules can reach 250kb/s, we don't need data compression.
+Knowing that Xbee modules can reach 250kb/s, we don't need data compression.
 We have chosen to send the samples one directly after another in the serial line, as shown on the diagram below.

 ![serial timing](../../images/Serial_line_timing.png "MicroW serial communication")